Students Mentoring Students Bursary

 Be a mentor to young people in your community and have a life-changing impact on their lives—and yours.

-SMSB is a pilot project in collaboration with a new experiment through Volunteer Alberta called the Community Nonprofit Internship Program (CNiP), which is granting bursaries to volunteers attending post-secondary schools across Alberta as an incentive and reward for their generous service.
-BGCBigs is excited to participate in this program through our SMSB pilot program.
+SMSB is a project in collaboration with an experiment through Volunteer Alberta called the Community Nonprofit Internship Program (CNiP), which is granting bursaries to volunteers attending post-secondary schools across Alberta as an incentive and reward for their generous service.
+BGCBigs is excited to participate in this program through our SMSB program.

 Students Mentoring Students Bursary program is powered by CNiP and Volunteer Alberta